ElvinGarcia/jobseeker/README.md

 * Database creation
   - Although this project uses sqlite3 it is database agnostic and most database of choice can be changed under the the config's folder ```environment.rb``` file .

+* license
+  - This Project is cover under the MIT license Agreement.